warrior1601/2019_GROUP_33/To Do.md

 Screenshots for read me

 extension:
-- cmake list in root directory that will do what the other two cmakelist do but in one file
+- cmake list in root directory that will do what the other two cmakelist do but in one file (update building from source code)
 - build model_viewer in travis ci for testing (QTest) (model_viewer test code)
 - rename repo to Observer